How to move Windows 10 from an HDD to an SSD

 If you are making the move to a smaller SSD drive, you will need to delete a few files off of it to make sure the process completes.

 A good place to start is by looking in folders such as My Videos (which often has lots of very large files within), then My Music (loads of music collected over the years), and then My Documents.

 Once your backup has completed and you have verified the data is properly backed up, then delete the data within these folders but not the folders themselves, as you may need them later.

 It is important to note that we don't want to delete applications in the Program Files folder.
 This is because we also want them to benefit from the speed boost that an SSD has.

 Moving Windows 10 to an SSD: Send in the clones

-At this point, if you get an error message alerting you that the source disc is too big, you will have to go back to the step before and delete more data from the old disc.
-This can happen when you haven't formatted the SSD to find out the true capacity of the new drive.
+If you’ve managed to receive an error message telling you that the source disc is too big, you’re going to need to return the previous step and eliminate more data from the old disc.
+This may have occurred if you have failed to format the SSD to learn your new drive’s true capacity.

 Moving Windows 10 to an SSD: Delete your old drive

 After you’ve done this, turn your device on again and boot from the SSD.
 You might find that you’ll have to manually enter the boot menu and choose to boot from the new SSD drive.

 At this point, you should start to notice a significant speed improvement.
 This means that your operating system should boot up and arrive at the desktop a lot faster than it used to.
 However, the process doesn’t finish here.
 You’ll now have to navigate to File Explorer and wipe your old drive, but double check that it isn’t your backup before you do.